httpd.execline performs the business logic of a a static HTTP mirror. it is

 ./visible-to-httpd/configuration/overrides/httpd-execline.eerie.garden/index.xhtml/status_code

-containing the text 301 moved permanently
+containing the text 301 moved permanently; and./visible-to-httpd/configuration/overrides/httpd-execline.eerie.garden/index.xhtml/headers/Location

-: the file to default to if a resource matches
+containing https://github.com/single-right-quote/httpd.execlinehttpd_execline_default_index: the file to default to if a resource matches

-for all resources on the flyHTTPD_EXECLINE_MAX_AGE
+for all resources on the flyHTTPD_EXECLINE_MAX_AGE: if HTTPD_EXECLINE_CACHE is set, this variable

 controls the max-age directive. defaults to 604800